 In high temperatures area, the soil may dry in the afternoon.
 When the temperatures cool down, the ground revives.
-You may help this situation by watering in the morning or evening during low wind and cooler sun.
+You may help this situation by watering in the morning or evening during low wind and more refreshing sun.

-You can also utilize mulch to conserve water and preserve the ground cool.
+You can also utilize mulch to conserve water and preserve the ground cold.
 Mulched plants usually can go long periods of time between watering.

 How to prune Hydrangeas?

 Hydrangea needs very little pruning every day.
 Without pruning, you can enjoy the beautiful Hydrangea plants.